 Earth science – Pupils will find out about how the Earth is constantly changing through a range of processes.
 They will also find out how different rocks (sedimentary, igneous and metamorphic) are formed.

-Pupils will think about the important occasions in life and find out how different religions celebrate these.
+Pupils will explore the ‘journey of life’ and think about the important occasions in life and find out how different religions celebrate these.
 They will talk about themselves, their hopes and ambitions as well as trying to see how relationships can be important throughout our lives.
-There will be lots of discussion around right and wrong and part of our work will be covering issues raised in the Citizenship unit 13 – considering how we deal with conflict.
+There will be lots of discussion around right and wrong and part of our work will be covering issues raised in the Citizenship – considering how we deal with conflict.
 Pupils will use thinking skills strategies to help with their learning.

 Dance through the movies – This term, pupils will learn a variety of different dance styles such as street and contemporary.
 Taking inspiration from the movies, pupils will recreate what they see on screen and choreography their own routines.

 We will be reflecting and developing Athletics skills already learnt, with an opportunity to further improve a favourite event to gain a ‘good’ personal best performance, leading to participation within Alfriston School Sports Day.
 Striking and Fielding games alongside racket sports will be used to develop tactical plays and independent thinking when in a challenging and changing environment.